kinggongzilla/ai-clone-whatsapp/README.md

 cd ..
 ```

-Note that slight modifications to the torchtune library ChatDataset class code were necessary were necessary, hence we're not installing from the official repo.
+Note that slight modifications to the torchtune library ChatDataset class code were necessary, hence we're not installing from the official repo.
 In particular the validate_messages function call is removed, to allow for message threads which are not strictly alternating between human and assistant roles.

 ## Downloading the base model
 ### Llama3